Updating ASL3

 Standard Debian Upgrades

-Whether AllStarLink v3 is installed on a standard Debian 12 installation or you are using the Pi appliance image, updates follow the standard Debian format:
+Whether ASL3 is installed on a standard Debian 12 installation or you are using the Pi Appliance image, updates follow the standard Debian format:

 sudo apt update